MarcoWorms/learn.js/README.md

     // this is where promises "fail", you would have to either
     // keep passing down everything you want or you have to create a
     // mutable variable in the upper scope to keep what you want to use later.
-    // both ways aren't neat solutions, so this is highly inconvenintent. return
+    // both ways aren't neat solutions, so this is highly inconvenient. return
   })
 ```